westonstearns/courses-stattleship-r-intro/chapter1.md

 - Run the API call and assign the results to `game_log_data`.

 *** =hint
-- Don't change the code for the token or the `q_body`.
+- Don't change the code for the token or the `query_list`.
 Remember to use '' around the arguments you add to the API call.

 *** =pre_exercise_code
 ```{r}